Accounts Payable Automation

 For instance, AP automation typically begins with automated data capture using OCR and AI to automatically extract data from various invoice formats (paper, PDF, email) and validate its accuracy.
 This data may then flow into automated three-way matching, where the system automatically compares the invoice details against purchase orders and goods received notes, flagging any discrepancies for human review.

-Once verified, invoices could proceed through customizable approval workflows, automatically routing to the appropriate individuals based on predefined rules.
+Once verified, invoices proceed through customizable approval workflows, automatically routing to the appropriate individuals based on predefined rules.
 Finally, automated payment processing handles payment scheduling and execution, supporting various methods like ACH or virtual cards, ensuring payments are made on time to capture early payment discounts and avoid late fees, while simultaneously updating the GL.

 Benefits